astef7/hsmxs/README.md

 After `hsmxs` is started, you can test it using any tool sending REST/Json messages conforming to [yaml specification](https://github.com/astef7/hsmxs/blob/master/hsmxs-api-1.0.0.yaml).

-It is also possible to use a simple REST client module [elli_client.erl]().
+It is also possible to use a simple REST client module [rest_client.erl](https://github.com/astef7/hsmxs/blob/master/src/rest_client.erl).
 It consists of pre-configured code to invoke certain `hsmxs` services.

 Some examples: